julienbassin/Projet5/readme.md

 # Projet 5 - Substitute Factory
-## Get any food's informations from Openfoodfacts
+## Get any food's informations from Openfoodfacts API